The Lands: Geography

 Gaping Gulf

-The Gaping Gulf is a massive bay on which the Port of Nerina is located.
-Vessels that try to sail along the coast south of these waters find themselves facing many perils which include sudden storms, hidden reefs, and the huge serpentine Hydra that hunt these waters for larger prey (including sharks, dolphins and humans).
+The Gaping Gulf is a massive bay on which the harbour of Nerina City and other Lehenic settlements are located.
+Vessels that try to sail along the coast south of these waters find themselves facing many perils which include sudden storms, hidden reefs, and the huge serpentine Hydra that hunt these waters for large prey (including sharks, dolphins and humans).

 Ragged Isles

-The Ragged Isles are two or more islands named for the forbidding cliffs that characterise most of their coastline.
-These islands are home to a hermitage of ascetic sages and scribes which has been there for generations (and itself was inspired by an older hermitage at the same site that preserved pure wisdom during the Age of Tumult).
-Recently all contact with the Hermitage ceased (the last message from it described a shower of shooting stars that fell into the waters at night).
+The Ragged Isles are a few islands named for the forbidding cliffs that characterise most of their coastline.
+These islands are home to a hermitage of ascetic sages and scribes which has been there for generations and exists to preserve ancient lore.
+Recently all contact with the Hermitage ceased.
+The last message from it described a shower of shooting stars that fell into the waters at night.
 An expedition funded by the Tower of Lore to determine what has happened has been lost without trace.

 Westara